f4exb/sdrdaemon/README.md

 <h3>OpenSUSE</h3>

-in particular if you run the aarch64 version with the RPi3
+in particular if you run the aarch64 version with the RPi3.
+Performance in a aarch64 (ARM 64 bits amrv8) is considerably better than in an armv7 system.
+This is particularly true with `sdradaemontx`.

   - `sudo zypper install cmake gcc-c++ libusb-1_0-devel boost-devel liblz4-devel fftw3-devel`